TemariVirus/zsum/README.md

 ## Usage

 ```
-Usage: zsum [options] [checksum] file
+Usage: zsum [options] PATH

-If checksum is provided, check if the file's hash matches the given checksum.
-Otherwise, print the file's hash to stdout.
+Print the hash of PATH to stdout.
+If PATH is '-', read from stdin.

-file is either a file path or the file's contents piped from stdin.
+If PATH is a file, hash the contents of the file.
+If PATH is a directory, hash the file paths and their contents.
+Empty directories and file metadata are ignored.

 Supported hashing algorithms:
   blake2b_128